Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

 1. Work will be done in sprints, with a sprint planning meeting at the start of the sprint and a sprint retrospective and a product review, at the end of it
 2. A sprint backlog and a product backlog is maintained, with the usual workflow of moving items from the sprint backlog to the product backlog at the start of each sprint at the sprint planning meeting
-3. Requirements are gauged in the form of user stories, as is followed by most agile practices, allowing the developer to think of the software from the perspective of a client and
+3. Requirements are gauged in the form of user stories, as is followed by most agile practices, allowing the developer to think of the software from the perspective of a client
 4. Backlog items/user stories will be under constant review, and will be refined as needed, as the project grows.
 5. At the end of each sprint, it is sought to provide the client with a working iteration of the product.
 6. Team members will help each other in development and will share knowledge and will not be limited to a certain domain of work and instead will focus on working together as a team.